 Located in the heart of Eden, on the northern shore of Twofold Bay, Aslings Beach offers both surf and safe swimming, and is patrolled in summer.
 Conditions change regularly and rips are often present.
 There is an off-leash, pet-friendly area to the north of Barclay Street.

-The northern end of the beach ends at Lake Curalo, an intermittently closing estuary, and the southern end at a natural rock pool.
+The northern end of the beach ends at Lake Curalo, an intermittently closing estuary, and the southern end at the stunning Aslings Beach Rock Pool.
 Whales (August to early November) are often seen along the shoreline, while dolphins are frequently spotted feeding or sheltering in the bay.
 Take in the views from the 6km Lake Curalo Boardwalk, which is level and accessible.
 Wheelchair-accessible amenities are available at two locations on Aslings Beach Road.
 The foreshore area has a skatepark, sportsground and amenities along the foreshore.

 Cocora Beach is perfect for beachside BBQs with the family, short walks and safe swimming.
 The beach is pet-friendly with restrictions during some months (dogs are prohibited on Cocora Beach 8am–6pm, December 1–April 30).
 Cocora Beach rarely has waves and there is an excellent playground with covered BBQ areas and amenities (including outdoor showers).
 For a glimpse of Aboriginal heritage and the experience of treading an ancient pathway, take the Bundian Way Story Trail to Quarantine Bay and Rixons Beach.
 This 40-minute elevated walk has some steps and there are several secluded beaches along the way.